ga-wdi-boston/wdi_10_js_demo_intro_to_yeoman/README.md

 To serve a local copy of your site: `grunt serve`

 And to create a *distribution* of your site for deployment run: `grunt build`.
 This command will minifiy, concatinate and overall optimize your site and put a special copy of it into your `./dist` directory.

+You'll have to remote the `dist` line from your `.gitignore`.
+Do a git add/commit.
 You can then deploy the contents of that directory to Github Pages by `git subtree push --prefix dist origin gh-pages`

 ## Exercise 1